mgnsk/balafon/README.md

 - #### Bars

   Bars are used to specify multiple tracks playing at once.
-  Commands used inside bars are not scoped and have global state.
-  For example setting a channel, it becomes the default for all following messages.
-  In multi-channel files, each bar must specify the its channel.
-  See a multi-channel example at the end of this document.
+  Only `timesig`, `velocity` and `channel` are scoped to the bar.
+  Other commands are executed globally the bar is played using the `play` command.

   ```
   // Define a bar.
   bar "Rock beat"
   // Setting timesig makes the interpreter validate the bar length.
+  // Incomplete bars are filled with silence.
   timesig 4 4
       [xx xx xx xx]8
       // Using braces for nice alignment.
       [k  s  k  s]
   end

   // You can also write the same bar as:
   bar "The same beat"
       [xxxxxxxx]8
       ksks
   end

   // Play the bar.